grafana/agent/docs/sources/flow/setup/configure/configure-kubernetes.md

    1. Replace `RELEASE_NAME` with the name you used for your Grafana Agent installation.

-   2. Replace `VALUES_PATH` with the path to your copy of `values.yaml` to use.
+   1. Replace `VALUES_PATH` with the path to your copy of `values.yaml` to use.

 [values.yaml]: https://raw.githubusercontent.com/grafana/agent/main/operations/helm/charts/grafana-agent/values.yaml

 ## Kustomize considerations

-If using [Kustomize][] to inflate and install the [Helm chart][], be careful when using a `configMapGenerator` to generate the ConfigMap containing the configuration.
+If you are using [Kustomize][] to inflate and install the [Helm chart][], be careful when using a `configMapGenerator` to generate the ConfigMap containing the configuration.
 By default, the generator appends a hash to the name and patches the resource mentioning it, triggering a rolling update.

-In the case of Grafana Agent, this behavior is undesirable, as the startup time can be significant depending on the size of the Write-Ahead Log.
-Instead, the [Helm chart][] provides a sidecar container that will watch the ConfigMap and trigger a dynamic reload.
+This behavior is undesirable for Grafana Agent because the startup time can be significant depending on the size of the Write-Ahead Log.
+You can use the [Helm chart][] sidecar container to watch the ConfigMap and trigger a dynamic reload.

-Here is an example snippet of a `kustomization` that disables this behavior:
+The following is an example snippet of a `kustomization` that disables this behavior:

 ```yaml
 configMapGenerator: